wuitchik/CLC-simulations/README.md

 # CLC Simulations

 This repository contains simulation models, analysis scripts, and manuscript materials for a study on evolutionary lag in species with complex life cycles (CLCs).
+Code is currently being developed, so expect changes and egregious errors.

 ## Repository Structure